Unitary equivalence in Generalized Uncertainty Principle theories: Equivalence and Consequences

 \subsection{Impact on usual Hilbert spaces}

-These definitions have an immediate impact on transformations between Hilbert spaces, introducing a sort of ``quantum canonical transformation'' within the GUP theories context.\\ In this Section, we will discuss two of the most relevant and used functional settings for a GUP theory, discussing their unitary, thus physical, equivalence. \\ The first most common Hilbert space used in the GUP framework is represented by $\mathcal{H}_1:=L^2\left(\R,\frac{dx}{f(x)}\right)$.
+These definitions have an immediate impact on transformations between Hilbert spaces, introducing a sort of ``quantum canonical transformation'' within the GUP theories context.\\ In this section, we will discuss two of the most relevant and used functional settings for a GUP theory, examining their unitary, thus physical, equivalence. \\ The first most common Hilbert space used in the GUP framework is represented by $\mathcal{H}_1:= L^2\left(\R,\frac{du}{f(u)}\right)$.
 Here, the two distinguished operators are defined as:

-Alongside this setting, another commonly employed space is the usual $\mathcal{H}_2:=L^2(\R,dy)$.
+Alongside this setting, another commonly employed space is the usual $\mathcal{H}_2:= L^2(\R,dv)$.
 On such a space, the standard commuting self-adjoint operators $Q,P$ are usually introduced and defined as:

-This space can be associated with a $1$-dimensional GUP theory considering two operators $q(Q,P)$ and $p(Q,P)$ as functions of $Q,P$ and requiring 1 and 2 of Def.~\ref{def:gup_th}.
+This space can be associated with a $1$-dimensional GUP theory considering two operators $q(Q,P)$ and $p(Q,P)$ as functions of $Q,P$ and requiring 1 and 2 of Def.~\ref{def:gup-th}.
 The pair $Q,P$ has to be considered solely as self-adjoint auxiliary operators, without any physical meaning, introduced to exploit a suitable representation for the physical operators $q,p$.
 The imposition $[q(Q,P),p(Q,P)]=i\hbar f(p)$ gives us a series of constraints on the functions.
 Choosing $p=P$, $q$ must be of the form

 where $a$ is a real parameter between 0 and 1. \\ In both settings, the two fundamental operators $q,p$ must be defined along with their domains.
-These have to be identified to fulfill the two requests of Def.~\ref{def:gup_th}, in particular the self-adjointness demand.\\ The momentum operator $p$ is easily seen to be essentially self-adjoint both on $\mathcal{H}_1$ and $\mathcal{H}_2$, and its unique self-adjoint extension is represented by the following domain:
+Indeed, in general, operators are linear maps together with the domain on which they act (usually a dense subset of the whole Hilbert space).
+In particular, considerations about domains become extremely important when discussing unbounded operators, which is exactly the case of the fundamental operators of quantum mechanics.
+The domain of the operators $q,p$ have to be identified to fulfill the two requests of Def.~\ref{def:gup-th}, in particular the self-adjointness demand.\\ The momentum operator $p$ is easily seen to be essentially self-adjoint in both our functional frameworks and its unique self-adjoint extension---i.e. the unique domain on which it turns out to be self-adjoint---is represented by the following domains: \begin{itemize} \item the operator $p$ defined in \eqref{first_triple} is self-adjoint with the domain